 Every new car show, sponsorship, billboard and brand marketing approach you participate in should include a way to capture the traffic and further the relationship – even if your prospects don’t convert right away.

-You want to give yourself the opportunity to convert institutional advertising into direct response so you can engage, enroll and compel them to your dealership.
+You want to give yourself the opportunity to convert institutional advertising into a direct response so you can engage, enroll and compel them to your dealership.

-Remember driving traffic is easy - what you do afterwards is where the real marketing begins.
+Remember driving traffic is easy – what you do afterward is where the real marketing begins.
 Consider driving people to a landing page that requires them to give their email in order to get the content that they came for.